LegendaryChibi/ReverexVitalist/README.md

 ## Summary

-This is a project containing a basic base system for a second player in an indie game.
+This is a project containing a basic base system for a second player in an indie game of which I'm the Programming Lead.
 The second player is responsible for playing optional minigames as well as being foreceably prompted to play minigames.

 ## Basic System